We have compiled a list of frequently asked questions which we hope you will find useful.

 Junior School has a very efficient “drop off” arrangement outside school from 07:45 where staff and pupils are waiting to greet younger girls as they arrive so that you can simply drive through without needing to park.
 There is a similar system in place for pick up.

 Once pupils reach the Senior School, the majority (around 80%) travel to school by train as we are located directly adjacent to Guildford’s London Road station.
 When pupils join us at Year 7, we can arrange train buddies who will travel with them from their home station.
 Bus numbers 18, 25, 36, 37, 462 and 715 also stop very near school and the Park and Ride bus is another useful way of reaching school without driving into the town centre.
-Comprehensive information about public transport can be found at www.surreycc.gov.uk.
+More information on travelling to GHS and the school’s travel plan can be found here.

 What is the school day routine?